Postdoctoral Researchers

 e-mail: praveen.kenderla@ucr.edu

-Current Graduate Students
+Graduate Students

-Hea Jung Lee is a fifth-year graduate student in the Developmental area of the Psychology Department at UCR.
+Hea Jung Lee is a sixth-year graduate student in the Developmental area of the Psychology Department at UCR.
 Her research interests include how imagination and fantasy belief may influence children’s understanding of social relationships.
 She holds a B.A. in Psychology from Wellesley College.

-Office: Psychology Building 2129
+Office: Psychology Building 2133

 Email: heajung.lee@email.ucr.edu